 - 50%x10, 60%x5, 70%x5, 80%x3

-As you can see, we start with a general warm-up for the shoulders, upper back, and chest.
-Then we move onto explosive movements to prime the central nervous system to work.
-From here, we use basic bodyweight movements to warm up the entire body.
+As you can see, we start with a general warm-up for the upper body.
+Then we move on to explosive movements to prime the central nervous system to work.
+From here, we use basic bodyweight exercises to warm up the entire body.

 #7 Train Weak Points

-Everybody has weak points on their body that need to be addressed.
+Everybody has weak points in their body that need to be addressed.
 Locating these areas can be difficult, but I’ve found an easy way to determine this.

-First, you have to find where you’re having a hard time on your main barbell movements.
-Imagine every time you bench heavy, the weight always feels difficult just at lockout.
+First, you have to find where you’re having a hard time with your main barbell movements.
+Imagine every time you bench heavy weights, it always feels difficult just at lockout.
 This might tell you that your triceps are weak and need to be strengthened accordingly.

 #8 Incorporate Strongman Training